 All persons descended from Adam, the Lord Christ the sole exception, fall under the truth of Rom 3 above.
 The fallen man or woman will never “seek God”.
 They are His enemies and fight against Him at all times and in all ways.

 Rather, something had to happen to turn that lost person into a saved person; that “something” was the election of grace implemented through the sovereign grace of the LORD.

-In one of the strongest statements of the election of grace found in the NT, please review the words of the Lord Christ in Matthew chapter 11:
+Below is one of the strongest statements of the election of grace found in the NT.
+Please review the words of the Lord Christ in Matthew chapter 11:

 Then He began to denounce the cities in which most of His miracles were done, because they did not repent.
 “Woe to you, Chorazin!
 Woe to you, Bethsaida!
 For if the miracles had occurred in Tyre and Sidon which occurred in you, they would have repented long ago in sackcloth and ashes.
 Nevertheless I say to you, it will be more tolerable for Tyre and Sidon in the day of judgment than for you.
 And you, Capernaum, will not be exalted to heaven, will you?
 You will descend to Hades; for if the miracles had occurred in Sodom which occurred in you, it would have remained to this day.

 One element stands out in bold relief: Chorazin, Bethsaida and Capernaum observed many miracles of the Lord Christ; if those same miracles had been presented to Tyre, Sidon and Sodom those cities would have repented and been spared destruction!